How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 A major advantage in the new rules:

-SEBI RA Registration Certificate is valid forever — unless suspended or cancelled by SEBI.
+SEBI Research Analyst Registration Certificate is valid forever — unless suspended or cancelled by SEBI.

 There is: